webreactor/rmq-dump/Readme.md

 ### Features

 * Dumps messages
-* Does not consumes messages, server state is not changed after dumping
+* Does not consume messages, server state is not changed after dumping
 * Loads messages to RMQ
 * Can filter load and dump lists of vhosts or queus
 * Can alter message changing result vhost or queue name